jsmillie7/quick-portfolio/instrument_mgr.md

             }
         self.notes = ''
 ```
-The instances were added to a dictionary in the following format:
+The instances were added to a dictionary in the following format,
 ```python
 instruments = {
    'E00001': <class obj: Equipment>,